Here's where to pick up free meals for students this week [updates]

 — Eastern Lancaster County: Monday and Wednesday from 11 a.m. to 1 p.m. at New Holland Mennonite Church (18 Western Ave.) and the Eastern Lancaster County Library (11 Chestnut Dr.).

-— Elizabethtown Area: Elizabethtown Area's school meal plan was last mentioned in a March 20 online update.
+— Elizabethtown Area: Elizabethtown continues to run its "Bear Bags" program every Friday.
 See the district website for details.

 — Ephrata Area: Tuesday and Thursday from 10 a.m. to 1 p.m. at Ephrata High School, Clay and Fulton elementary schools.